-Carbon neutral is when the net greenhouse gas emissions associated with an activity are cancelled out through the purchase and cancellation of carbon offset units.
+Carbon neutral is when the net greenhouse gas emissions associated with an activity are cancelled out or negated through the purchase and cancellation of carbon offset units.

-If you opt for carbon neutral electricity, EnergyAustralia will fully offset the emissions associated with your home electricity usage through the purchase and cancellation of carbon offset units from projects eligible under the National Carbon Offset Standard (NCOS).
+If you opt-in for carbon neutral electricity, we’ll fully offset the emissions associated with your home electricity usage through the purchase and cancellation of carbon offset units from projects eligible under the National Carbon Offset Standard (NCOS).

 A carbon offset unit represents the removal of one tonne of carbon dioxide equivalent (t CO2-e) from the atmosphere, or the avoidance of one tonne of emissions.

 At EnergyAustralia, our carbon neutral product is called Go Neutral.